MerginMaps/mobile/docs/developers/android.md

 - download SDK command line tools and unzip to `/opt/android-sdk`
 - sdk: install lldb, build tools, platform android X, cmake, platform-tools
 - download QT armv7 to `/opt/Qt`
-- download crystax and install to `/opt/crystax-10.3.2`
+- download NDK and install to `/opt/android-ndk-<ver>`
-- compile OSGeo4a
+- compile input-SDK
 - open QtCreator -> Manage Kits -> add SDK and NDK. compilers should be autodetected
 - enable connection on the device from MacOS when requested